Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: GOSC Framework

 \subsection{Effectiveness-Aware DQN for Sensing and C\&C Signal Transmission}

 Based on the KF and MD-DWA, we develop an E-DQN to control the transmission of sensing and C\&C signals.
 To align with the objective functions in \eqref{eq1} and \eqref{eq2}, the state, action, and reward in E-DQN are carefully designed.
+In particular, to meet the objectives in $\mathcal{P}1.1$/$\mathcal{P}1.2$—namely, enabling the UAV to reach its destination as quickly as possible without collision while minimizing the total number of transmitted signals—the MDP state is designed to capture goal-oriented information.
 Specifically, the observation state of E-DQN at the $t_i$-th time slot is defined as